011378/android-swipe-to-dismiss-undo/README.md

 Create a Layout
 ===============

-To make an item in the list dismissable, you need ot place a ViewGroup (i.e. FrameLayout) as the root view of your layout.
+To make an item in the list dismissable, you need to place a ViewGroup (i.e. FrameLayout) as the root view of your item layout.
 Inside the ViewGroup, add one view that contains the main content for the row (your primary layout when the row hasn't been dismissed yet) and another view that contains the contents of the dismiss layout (i.e. with an undo button).

+Finally, just set the `tag` XML attribute on the two ViewGroups that you are using to display - `dataContainer` for your "front" view, and `undoContainer` for the "back" view

 For example, the following layout uses a FrameLayout with two child views: a TextView to contain the main content (populated by an Adapter at runtime), and a LinearLayout for the undo layout.